Like Shetland, Orkney used to be run by the

 the Churchill Barriers.
 They also make it much easier to cross between the islands now.

-As further precautionary war measures, a number of ships were scuttled in the shallow waters
+As a further precautionary war measure, a number of ships were scuttled in the shallow waters

 around Scapa Flow to act as blockships.
 The rusting hulks of some are still visible above the waterline.

 There are many more vessels at the bottom of Scapa Flow making it a popular spot for wreck divers, although

 some such as HMS Royal Oak are war graves and therefore strictly off limits.

 The Italian Chapel was constructed during the second world war by

 its name.
 Although the body of the kirk is made from an old Anderson shelter, it hosts some surprisingly